YaBoiBalAnce/Friends/README.md

 -simple friends add and accept system done

 TODO:
--add api for other plugins to use friends system
+- add api for other plugins to use friends system
 - add different option for friends
--add function to check friends
+- add function to check friends